xu2xulim/Trello-Email/Solutions/Email to Advanced Checklist.md

 - *DO NOT* use **@ or %** as part of the item name.
 - The order for username and due date is not critical.
 - While date format shown in the example is YYYY-MM-DD, it should not matter but you should test it.
-- Technically there is no limit on the number of items.
+- Technically there is no limit on the number of items but set to 99 this implementation.

 ### Test Results
 The following has been tested successfully :
 - Gmail
+- Spike using plain text as numbered list